 The International Student Office requires all current F-1 students at the Gordon-Conwell—Charlotte campus to submit two forms each semester as proof of maintaining active status.

-Please email the completed forms to [email protected], or schedule a Current International Student Advising appointment with the International Student Advisor to submit them in person.
+Please email the completed forms to [email protected] or call the International Student Advisor at 704-940-5807 to schedule an appointment to submit them in person.

 International students may apply for a reduced course load (RCL) for specific circumstances: academic or medical.
 Please review the criteria for allowing reduced courses loads before submitting a request.